 - Ongoing, routine activities, including operational support, or annual events

-Humanities Tennessee’s Board of Directors holds the expectation that the foundational approach, interpretive themes, and audience outcomes for all funded projects are guided by the following values:
+Humanities Tennessee’s Board of Directors holds the expectation that the foundational approach to the project topics, themes and interpretation for all funded projects are guided by the following values:

 To learn more about the Opportunity Grants or meet with our staff, please contact Melissa Davis, Director, Grants & Public Programs: email@example.com or 615-770-0006, ext.
 8016.